Ham-ish/Y12-Game-Dev-Blog/Blogs/Blog 16.md

 This should be a video of an inflating Doughnut

-The reason I have made this doughnut is because I want to try making my own models and actors for this game, bec=fore giving up because I remember that I am not any good at making things look good.
+The reason I have made this doughnut is because I want to try making my own models and actors for this game, before giving up because I remember that I am not any good at making things look good.
 To do this, I have decided to use Blender, bus as it has been some time since I have used blender and my skills there aren't great, I have decided to start back at the beginning, with the BlenderGuru Doughnut tutorial.

 ### In Conclusion and plan for Next Week